 Meningocele repair (also known as myelomeningocele repair) is surgery to repair birth defects of the spine and spinal membranes.
 Meningocele and myelomeningocele are types of spina bifida.

-A meningocele is an abnormal lump in the lower back.
+A meningocele causes an abnormal lump in the lower back.
 There are two types of meningoceles: open (skin is missing) and closed (the skin covering is intact).
 It is common to have parts of the spinal cord or nerves inside the lump.

 For both meningoceles and myelomeningoceles, the surgeon will close the opening in the back.